 Something else to take into consideration is the flavor of the ice cream you share with your dog.
 As many pet owners know, chocolate can be harmful to dogs, so choose other flavors.

-Ice Cream Alternatives for Dogs
+Dog Ice Cream and Other Alternatives for Dogs

 There are doggy-friendly alternatives to traditional ice cream made for humans.
 Frozen yogurt usually contains significantly less lactose than ice cream, making it a good alternative for dogs who show signs of being lactose-intolerant.
 Just be sure the one you choose is not saturated with sugar and sweeteners (also make sure it does not contain xylitol).